 - Encourage use of virtual meetings to limit business travel

 How does the prudent employer decide which employees should return to the workplace?

-Special care shall be given to the most vulnerable categories of employees (defined by the French authorities as people aged 65 or older, people with a cardiovascular history or diagnosed with chronic disease as diabetes, chronic respiratory disease, or people with cancer), and those with family/caring responsibilities.
+Special care shall be given to the most vulnerable categories of employees (defined by the French authorities as people aged 65 or older, people with a cardiovascular history or diagnosed with chronic disease as diabetes, ,complex diseases (such as Parkinson or multiple sclerosis) or rare diseases, people with immunodeficiency syndrome, people with severe obesity (BMI>30) and women during the third trimester of pregnancy), and those with family/caring responsibilities.

 Employees who have no choice but to use public transport may be granted priority for remote working schemes.